 Disclaimer: NO WARRANTY as to accuracy of this info.
 NO TECH SUPPORT to be found here.
 I do not work for B-Mobile or any affiliate. over 5 years agoAnswered by Heath via WorldNomads.com

 You can also rent a pocket Wi-Fi, just like Tokyo Sencho bought. the battery lasts for a day. there are many providers with varied pricing.
-I rented PuPuRu when I visited Japan. there are many cheaper and more expensive ones. pay attention to the terms of data allowance, returning the device, etc. there are also several kind of return policies for sim card providers: by post, by yourself to their office, or the best: no need to return, bring it home or throw away. about 4 years ago
+I rented PuPuRu when I visited Japan. there are many cheaper and more expensive ones. pay attention to the terms of data allowance, returning the device, etc. there are also several kind of return policies for sim card providers: by post, by yourself to their office, or the best: no need to return, bring it home or throw away. over 4 years ago

 You can buy prepaid sim card.
 Price is 2980JPY for 1.5GB, 3980JPY for 3GB on Docomo network. http://buyprepaidsimjapan.com/